bolandlab/Fracking_EndocrineDisruption_BirthOutcomes/README.md

 3.) **Figure4_forestplot.pdf** This file is the output of the R script (figure4_FINAL_github.R) and represents a forest plot of the data stored in (Figure4_data.csv).

 4.)
-MainAnalysisCode is a folder that contains the following sets of scripts related to the main analysis described in the manuscript: a.) **README.txt** contains specific information for the files/scripts in this folder and information on each of the column headings and so forth b.) **Runnable generalized linear models.R** this is the R script that can be used to run the analysis c.) **full_data.csv** is a dataset containing the full data d.) **farming_and_mining_subset.csv** is a subset of the full dataset that contains only the farming and mining subset of the data e.) **non_metro_subset.csv** is a subset of the full dataset that contains only the non-metro subset of the data f.) **unambiguous_subset.csv** is a subset of the full dataset that contains only the unambiguous states (this removes the 9-states that were not mandated to report their results to the FracFocus dataset and therefore would not necessarily be in WellExplorer either since WellExplorer uses the FracFocus dataset) g.) **glm_results.csv** is the output you shoudl obtain after running the R script (**Runnable generalized linear models.R**)
+MainAnalysisCode is a folder that contains the following sets of scripts related to the main analysis described in the manuscript:<br />
+  a.) **README.txt** contains specific information for the files/scripts in this folder and information on each of the column headings and so forth b.) **Runnable generalized linear models.R** this is the R script that can be used to run the analysis c.) **full_data.csv** is a dataset containing the full data d.) **farming_and_mining_subset.csv** is a subset of the full dataset that contains only the farming and mining subset of the data e.) **non_metro_subset.csv** is a subset of the full dataset that contains only the non-metro subset of the data f.) **unambiguous_subset.csv** is a subset of the full dataset that contains only the unambiguous states (this removes the 9-states that were not mandated to report their results to the FracFocus dataset and therefore would not necessarily be in WellExplorer either since WellExplorer uses the FracFocus dataset) g.) **glm_results.csv** is the output you should obtain after running the R script (**Runnable generalized linear models.R**)